ei-lene/ei-lene.github.com/source/_posts/2013-03-11-front-end-form-validation-my-top-3-jquery-apis.markdown

 <!--more-->

-In designing a simple user sign-up form (as shown above), my top 3 JQuery APIs to provide appropriate and timely user feedback are the following:<br>
+In designing a simple user sign-up form (as shown at the bottom of this post), my top 3 JQuery APIs to provide appropriate and timely user feedback are the following:<br>
 <a href="#submit">.submit()</a><br>
 <a href="#blur">.blur()</a><br>
 <a href="#keyup">.keyup()</a><br>